CRUISE

 Service/ system concept

-The customer will receive reports generated during the data analysis phase, and vulnerabilities mitigation guidelines.
+The customer will receive reports generated during the data analysis phase; specifically, the report will present:

 Space Added Value

-CRUISE architecture relies on Satellite telecommunication services (SatCom), GNSS, Earth Observation (EO) data (i.e. Copernicus, COSMO-SkyMed).
+CRUISE architecture relies on Satellite telecommunication services (SatCom), Earth Observation (EO) (i.e. Copernicus, COSMO-SkyMed).

-Satcom is used as telecommunication channels for both UAS Command, Control (C2) and ATC (C3) and payload communications in case of Beyond Radio Line of Sight (BRLOS) operations.
-GNSS is used to support UAS position and navigation.
-EO is used in support of mission simulation and preparation, and in real environment (as an on-board countermeasure technique to assess GNSS performance comparing acquired data with EO data).
+Satcom is used for telecommunication in support of both UAS Command, Control (C2) and ATC (C3) and payload communication channel in case of Beyond Radio Line of Sight operations.
+EO is used in support of mission simulation system, preparation phase, in real environment (as an on-board countermeasure technique to assess EGNSS performance comparing acquired data with EO) and to report the performances and validate the mission.

-The added-value of using the above different space assets, in complement to terrestrial assets are:
+Added-value, of using the above different space assets, shared with terrestrial assets are:

 Current Status